Edgemont Memorial Park

 Edgemont Park is a park in Montclair, New Jersey, in the United States of America.
 It shares a name with the nearby Edgemont Elementary School.

 History

 A committee for park construction in 1906 decided to purchase the land for the park with a $100,000 bond issue, following a town referendum.
 The effort to buy the land was led by William B. Dickson, who backed a quarter of the bonds issued.
 The land which comprised the park was originally a golf course, built 10 years prior to the park's founding.
 Edgemont was originally named the Harrison Tract park.
 The memorial was dedicated in 1925.

+The park can also be seen about 20 minutes into the movie To Wong Foo, Thanks For Everything, Julie Newmar, being referenced as the location where Vida was asked to “stop imitating Esther Williams in Million Dollar Mermaid” in her hometown of Bala Cynwyd.

 Overview

 The park is surrounded by roads on three sides, and by the rears of residential lots on the remaining southern side.
 To the north is a street named after the park, Parkway, and to the West, Edgemont Road.
 Across this road is Edgemont Elementary School.
 On the East, Valley Road borders the park.
 In the eastern part of the park there is a pond with fountains, fed and flowing into Toney's Brook.
 The pond is artificial, created by a dam, and has severe growth of algae and scum.
 This scum has damaged the health of Toney's Brook downstream.
 An accessible children's playground is here.